LowEntry/lowentry-js-utils/README.md

 ## Final words

 I hope this plugin will be useful to you.
-If you have any questions or suggestions, feel free to contact me at [LowEntry.com](https://lowentry.com/).
+If you have any questions or suggestions, please feel free to get in touch at [LowEntry.com](https://lowentry.com/).